loadingalias/loadingalias/README.md

 ## Hello 👋🏼

-  Working on memory-safety and Rust tooling at [@alias-research](https://github.com/alias-research).

-  I'm actively researching memory models that scale, systems that don't compromise, and architectures that **could** change the world.
+  I'm currently working on a breakthrough in memory-safety and low-level database primitives [@alias-research](https://github.com/alias-research).
+I'm actively researching memory models that scale, systems that don't have to compromise, and architectures that **could** change the world.
+I also build the Rust tooling I need to make the above work possible.

   **Current work:**